ConRdav/gym-buddy/README.md

 ## Features left to implement

-In the future I would like to add the ability to track workouts and enter weights used for exercise so the user can personalise their routines and follow their progress.
+Track workouts and enter weights used for exercise so the user can personalise their routines and follow their progress.
 Inlcuding estimated 1 rep max for each exercise and incrementing the weight automatically for the user would make this app more inticing for users.

 ## Testing